Let me guess…

 Not take a break, not go for walk, not get some sleep.
 All of that is fine and good for a simple case of boredom, but the real cause of writer’s block is you’re holding on too tight.

-You need to loosen up.
-You need to go a little crazy.
+You need to loosen up and go a little crazy.
 You need to let the goofy side of you out for a little while and get your creative juices flowing again.

 How to Overcome Writer’s Block

-Here are 27 refreshingly original ways to get over writer’s block:
+Here are 27 refreshingly original ways to get over writer’s block (plus 3 bonus tips provided by our editor).

 Technique #1.
 Talk to An Imaginary Friend